-The electrolyte temperature must not exceed 55 $^{\circ}$ C; if necessary, the charge operation must be interrupted, until the electrolyte temperature drops below 45 $^{\circ}$ C.
+The electrolyte temperature must not exceed 55 °C; if necessary, the charge operation must be interrupted, until the electrolyte temperature drops below 45 °C.

-The AquaGen® premium.top recombination systems are resistant to overload and may remain on the cells during commissioning charge.
+The grid | aquagen recombination systems are resistant to overload and may remain on the cells during commissioning charge.
+Refer also to the grid | aquagen installation- and operation documentation.